 Growing Impact of Embedded Solar and Wind Generation

 Solar and wind facilities located in the service territories of local distribution companies are contributing to broader provincial needs − with solar generation, in particular, working to reduce summer peaks when air conditioning use is at its highest.
-By producing electricity closer to where it's consumed, embedded generation has the added benefit of relieving congestion along the transmission lines and reducing line losses.
+By producing electricity closer to where it's consumed, embedded generation has the added benefit of reducing line loading and line losses.

 At the end of 2015, there were nearly 3,000 megawatts (MW) of IESO-contracted embedded generation helping to meet Ontario's electricity needs.